 It’s critically important to get a website migration right.
 Errors can result in a loss of traffic and revenue that can take months to recover.
-Even if everything is done correctly, some initial traffic loss is possible.
+Even when everything is done correctly, initial traffic loss is possible, as is growth.

-Including all major stakeholders in the process (including the SEO department or SEO agency if applicable), planning ahead and thoroughly testing the website post-launch should help prevent any major issues when a website is moved to a new domain, redesigned, has a change in URL structure or is transferred to a new Content Management System (CMS).
+Including all major stakeholders in the process (including the SEO department or SEO agency if applicable), planning ahead and thoroughly testing the website post-launch should help prevent any major issues when a website moves to a new domain, is redesigned, has a change in URL structure or transfers to a new Content Management System (CMS).

 This migration guide will look at:

 - Redirecting URLs (if they will be different on the new website)